 The resulting bolometric light curves of the three objects are shown in Fig. \ref{fig8} (top-left panel).
 AT~2019zhd peaks at $L\approx2.1\times10^{39}$ erg s$^{-1}$ (hence, $L\sim5.5\times10^5$ L$_\odot$), about two times fainter than M31-LRN2015 ($L\approx4\times10^{39}$ erg s$^{-1}$).
 We note that the bolometric light curve of M31-RV\footnote{We assume the epoch of the early peak is MJD = 47355.5 \citep{mou90}.
 Unfortunately, no precise colour information is available at that epoch, and this uncertainty affects the accuracy of the bolometric correction.
 The first epoch with multi-band photometry was obtained at about 36~d days after the peak.} shown here is the most luminous in the M~31 LRN sample, peaking at $L\approx5.1\times10^{39}$ erg s$^{-1}$.
 This is due to the large NIR contribution to the bolometric luminosity, obtained through the NIR observations originally presented by \citet{mou90}.

 The evolution of $T_{bb}$ is shown in Fig. \ref{fig8} (bottom-left panel).
-While the pre-maximum evolution is very uncertain for all objects due to the incomplete colour information, from the available data we note that M31-LRN2015 peaks at almost 8000~K and AT~2019zhd peaks at about 7000~K, while M31-RV seems to peak at much lower temperatures ($T_{bb} \approx 3800$~K).
+While the pre-maximum evolution is very uncertain for all objects due to the incomplete colour information, from the available data we note that M31-LRN2015 peaks at almost 8000~K, AT~2019zhd peaks at about 7000~K, while M31-RV seems to peak at much lower temperatures ($T_{bb} \approx 3800$~K).
 Soon after maximum, their temperatures undergo a fast decline during the first week, and then the decline rates become slower.
-At one month after maximum, the temperature reached $T_{bb} \approx 2500$~K in AT~2019zhd, while both M31-RV and M31-LRN2015 display hotter blackbodies, with temperatures $T_{bb} \approx 3200$~K and 3600~K, respectively.
+At one month after maximum, the temperature measured for AT~2019zhd was $T_{bb} \approx 2500$~K, while both M31-RV and M31-LRN2015 have hotter blackbody temperatures, i.e. $T_{bb} \approx 3200$~K and 3600~K, respectively.

 Finally, Fig. \ref{fig8} (bottom-right panel) shows the evolution of $R_{ph}$.
 Again, the evolution of $R_{ph}$ is very uncertain in the pre-peak phases for the reasons mentioned above.
 At maximum, $R_{ph} \sim 500~R_\odot$ in both AT~2019zhd and M31-LRN2015.
-After a short-lasting decline soon after peak, in AT~2019zhd $R_{ph}$ increases almost linearly until phase $\sim$35~d ($R_{ph} \sim 1500~R_\odot$).
+After a short-lasting decline soon after peak, $R_{ph}$ increases almost linearly in AT~2019zhd until phase $\sim$35~d ($R_{ph} \sim 1500~R_\odot$).
 At the same epoch, $R_{ph} \sim 1800~R_\odot$ in M31-LRN2015, while M31-RV appears to be much more expanded, with $R_{ph} \sim 3000~R_\odot$.